Gizmodiat/AMANDE/README.md

 `-rs | -chr`: select the snp ID format of outcome.
 `-eqtlgen | -gtex | interval`: select the exposure of interest.
 -`window`: set the window from which performs Mendelian randomizations and colocalizations in kilobases (for example `-500` will set a window of 500 kilobases arround the genomic positions entered for exposures in the 'input_exposures.txt file).
-`-pvalue`: the association P-value threshold for used for  for association association threshold for IVs pruning.
+`-pvalue`: the P-value association threshold between snps and exposures used for IVs pruning.
 `-output`: the output prefix name.
 This name will be the name of the main output folder and the prefix of sub-folders and files.

 _Optional: run AMANDE with the example data:_
 `./AMANDE.exe example_ENSEMBL_list.txt CAD_Harst_chr.txt -chr -eqtlgen -250 -0.001 -eQTLGen_CAD_250kb_p001`
 `./AMANDE.exe example_INTERVAL_list.txt CAD_Harst_rs.txt -rs -interval -500 -0.05 -INTERVAL_CAD_500kb_p05`

 # **Outputs**

 _**Summary of analysis**_

-The 'summary.txt' file in the main folder presents several important data from the Mendelian randomizations and colocalizations analysis:
+The 'summary.txt' file in the main folder gives several important data from the Mendelian randomizations and colocalizations analysis:

 Column #1 and #2:
-`Gene/Protein`: ID of exposures._**Minimum 3 to perform Mendelian randomizations, and 4 for MRPRESSO.**_
+`Gene/Protein`: ID of exposures.
- `IV`: number of instrumental variables used for the Mendelian randomization.
+ `IV`: number of instrumental variables used for the Mendelian randomization._**Minimum 3 to perform Mendelian randomizations, and 4 for MRPRESSO.**_

 Columns #3 to #8: Mendelian Randomizations (from the MendelianRandomization R package) :
 `IVW_QQ_P`: Cochran's Q test P-value about the inverse-variance weighted estimate.